emoryPW/project_302/README.md

 Contributions to improve the code, add new analyses, or extend the dataset are welcome.
 Please submit a pull request or open an issue if you encounter bugs, have suggestions, or wish to contribute new features.

 ## Contact
-For questions, comments, or collaboration inquiries, please reach out to XiPu Wang at xipu.wang@emory.edu.This project is for QTM302W at Emory University, the authors include: Nora Zhou, Mandy Zhou, Ruihan Zhang, Xipu Wang.
+For questions, comments, or collaboration inquiries, please reach out to XiPu Wang at xipu.wang@emory.edu.
+This project is for QTM302W at Emory University, the authors include: Nora Zhou, Mandy Zhou, Ruihan Zhang, Xipu Wang.